UKCloud/documentation/articles/portal/ptl-how-restrict-access-vcloud-api.md

 > [!IMPORTANT]
 >
-> - Enabling this option restricts access to both the vCloud API and the VMware Cloud Director tenant portal.
+> - Enabling this option restricts access to both the VMware Cloud API and the VMware Cloud Director tenant portal.
 >
 > - Be careful when entering IP addresses.
 Entering the wrong address may make the VMware Cloud Director inaccessible until you change the settings.